tinymce/tinymce-docs/plugins/comments.md

 1. Select the text from the desired location in the editor body.
 1. From the navigation menu, choose **Insert**-> **Add Comment** or click on the **Comments** ![**Comments**]({{site.baseurl}}/images/comment-disabled.png) toolbar button to add the comment.
 1. The Comment dialog box appears in the sidebar of the editor instance.
-1. Type the comment in the box displaying _Say something…_ suggested text.
+1. Type the comment in the box displaying "_Say something…_" suggested text.
 1. Press **Clear** to delete or **Save** to store the input comment.

 **Result**: The selected text will be highlighted as per the configured options.
 The following screen with the option for editing, deleting, and replying to the comment, will appear.